• Skip to primary navigation

 5. Add water.

-Enjoy!white bowl with kale, brown rice, carrots, and mushrooms topped with a miso sauce with miso, fresh ginger, and extra miso dressing in background
+white bowl with kale, brown rice, carrots, and mushrooms topped with a miso dressing with miso, fresh ginger, and extra miso sauce in background.

 Variations